What credits will transfer?

 - Academic Departments

-Is there a limit to the total credits that can be accepted in transfer towards a Millikin Degree?
+Is there a limit to the total number of credits that can be accepted?

-Is there a policy regarding students who have earned a previous accredited degree?
+Is there a policy regarding students who have already completed a Bachelor's Degree?

 Is there a policy on Aging Credit?